State and Private Forestry

 • Providing education about the complexities of ecological issues

-There is an S&PF director for each region of the Forest Service; some S&PF directors represent two regions.
+There is a SPTF director for each region of the Forest Service; some SPTF directors represent two regions.

-While the five Western S&PF directors are not WFLC members, one S&PF director serves on the WFLC Executive Board, and WFLC maintains an extremely close working relationship with all Western S&PF directors.
+While the five Western SPTF directors are not WFLC members, one SPTF director serves on the WFLC Executive Board, and WFLC maintains an extremely close working relationship with all Western SPTF directors.

-Fact sheets from State & Private Forestry on each state and island territory are available on the National Association of State Foresters’ website.
+Fact sheets from State, Private, and Tribal Forestry on each state and island territory are available on the National Association of State Foresters’ website.
 Access these resources here, and click through to the documents section within each state/territory.

 Citations: